So I finally did it.

 I guess that brings us to the final set of stats: the attendance of clubs relegated in 2013.
 The theme of lower leagues not being that popular somewhat continues here.
 In all, 45 clubs were looked at – though finding figures for all, throughout the following seasons wasn’t possible.
 Luckily, this only impacted a few clubs.

-All but one team saw attendance drop in the season after promotion.
+All but one team saw attendance drop in the season after relegation.
 That one was Mersin Idman Yurdu of Turkey, who averaged 5.8k for the season where they were relegated, increasing to a little under 7.5k the following season, as they won the second division and secured an immediate return.

 Others that fared relatively well in the wake of relegation were QPR who only saw a 7% drop from 17.8k to 16.6k as they also returned immediately, Brazil’s Ponte Preta who lost just a couple of hundred (6.4k to 6.2k) while France’s Nancy dropped from 15.6k to 14.6k.